muyeed15/muyeed15/README.md

 ## 👋 Hello, World, I'm Muyeed!

 Studying Computer Science and Engineering at Independent University, Bangladesh 🎓.
 I'm all about tech, from hardware to software 💻.
-Currently diving deep into AI and machine learning 🤖.
+Currently diving deep into AI and machine learning 🤖, with a new focus on Android app development 📱 and desktop applications 🖥️.

 ---

 ### 🌟 Quick Facts

-- **Languages:** Python 🐍, Java ☕, dabbling in Go 🦦.
+- **Languages:** Python 🐍, Java ☕, Kotlin 📱, dabbling in Go 🦦.
+- **Technologies:** JavaFX, Tkinter, HTML, CSS, MySQL 💾.
-- **Apps:** Built a bunch.
+- **Apps:** Built a bunch, including Android apps 📲 and desktop applications 🖥️.
 - **OS:** Linux 🐧 and Windows 💻.
 - **Scripts:** Bash and Batch 🖥️.
-- **Focus:** Beefing up backend skills 🌐, exploring AI and machine learning.
+- **Focus:** Beefing up backend skills 🌐, exploring AI and machine learning, focusing on Android app development 📱, and building desktop applications 🖥️.

 ---